CallMeCreadev/NodeFinAggregator/README.md

-Program is designed to host the webscraping data.
+Program is designed to host financial data.
 Primarily hosts the data scraped by the repos CMC_Crypto_Scraper & FinanceWebScraper.